Ja-Tar/YouCast/README.md

 <p align="center"><a href="http://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=B8VLNS5S6UBEE"><img style="display: block; margin-left: auto; margin-right: auto;" src="http://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif" alt="" /></a></p>

+## Important Notice !!!

+**This is a fork of the original YouCast project by I3arnon**

+This fork is work in progress.
+Fixes are not tested and may not work as expected.

+Added functionality:
+- local muxing of audio and video streams
+- caching of muxed video files
+- cache setting tab used for deleting cached files

 ## Features
  - Subscribe to any channel's public video uploads.
  - Subscribe to any public playlist on YouTube.